 The trick to nailing the balance is knowing when it’s important to get everyone together, and when to implement an asynchronous process.
 We’ll walk through the pros and cons of both, and how to do asynchronous communication well.

 What is asynchronous communication?

 For this form of communication, video messages capture it all—tone, body language, facial expressions, and more.
-Loom allows you to easily share your ideas quickly.
+Loom allows you to easily and quickly share your ideas.
 Once you’ve recorded, copy the shareable link and send!
 It’s that easy.